 All members are dangerous criminals and murderers who can demonstrate a superior level of juggling skill.

 Equipment and tactics

 The Death-Throws sometimes employ tactical headset radios (in DCH [BODY 02, Radio communications: 05], in DCA Communication 2 (Radio)).
-These radios seem to be the type that will easily pick up a whisper, but greatly dim gunshots, explosions, screams and the like – those are usually used by SWAT operators.
+These radios seem to be the type that will easily pick up a whisper, but greatly dim gunshots, explosions, screams and the like.
+Those are usually used by SWAT operators.

-Their basic roster — Ringleader, Tenpin, Knick-Knack and Oddball — was expanded in the mid-1980s when Oddball’s friend, the demolitions expert Bombshell, discovered that she had a talent for juggling and trained to meet the group’s recruitment standards.
+Their basic roster — Ringleader, Tenpin, Knick-Knack and Oddball — was expanded in the mid-1980s when Oddball’s friend, the demolitions expert Bombshell, discovered that she had a talent for juggling.
+Bombshell trained to meet the group’s recruitment standards.

 In 1989, the Death-Throws were hired by Crossfire to join large group of minor but colourful costumed criminals.
 This gang was promised a huge reward for Hawkeye’s bow arm.

 On their first attempt, the Death-Throws landed some good hits against Hawkeye and wounded him.
 But they were way too confident and let him turn the tables against them.
 Hawkeye narrowly survived thanks to the timely help from Mockingbird and his old mentor Trickshot.
 Howbeit, Trickshot was severely wounded by a blade thrown by Knick-Knack.